aws-samples/aws-modernization-with-sysdig/content/4-thread-detection/3-fargate/1-terraform/01-terraform-install.md

-+++
+---
-title = "Terraform Installer"
+title: "Terraform Installer"
-chapter = false
+chapter: true
-weight = 1
+weight: 1
-+++
+---

-In this step you'll deploying a Sysdig serverless agent using Terraform.
+In this step you'll deploying a Sysdig serverless agent for Fargate using Terraform.

 Follow the instructions below to recreate a complete production environment for Fargate.

+## Requisites

+- Sysdig Secure account
+- Terraform

 ## Prepare the orchestrator and demo environment